ksstott/TechTalk.FeatureToggles/README.md

 # Feature Toggles tech talk

-Code demo that occupied a tech talk on feature toggles.
+Code demo that accompanied a tech talk on feature toggles.
 To run these demos you'll need the following in your secrets.json and that the docker-compose has the correct mount to load the secrets:
 ```json
   "ApplicationInsights": {
     "InstrumentationKey": "",